 The most common door sizes we make are 32" x 81" and 36" x 81".
 It's also important to note that some door styles have width and/or height limitations.
 To find out if a particular door style can accommodate your size, go to the product page and check the width and height dropdown menus to find your size.

 You have the option to include custom dimensions and special instructions to your screen door order.
 Custom dimensions can include any door size within the allowed range (24"-44" Wide & 76"-96" Tall) that is not shown in the dropdown menu.
 Say for example that you have an 80 1/2" tall door, but only see 80" and 81".
 Not a problem.
-You can select 81" from the dropdown, and put your exact dimensions (80-1/2') in the text bar, and we'll make your door to that size.
+You can select 81" from the dropdown, and put your exact dimensions (80-1/2") in the Fractional Dimensions text bar, and we'll make your door to that size.

 If you have any questions about what size best fits your door, send us an email or call with your actual measurements and we'll recommend the correct size to order.